Vaidh10/OpenACC-Practicecodes/cube-OpenACC/README.md

 ```bash
 gcc -fopenacc -fopt-info file.c -o execfile
 ```
+Utilizing Multi-Cores
+To utilize multi-cores while compiling with OpenACC, you can use the OpenMP API with the GCC compiler.
+Here's an example command:

+Copy code
+gcc -fopenmp -fopenacc -o execfile file.c
+This command enables the use of OpenMP in the code and enables the use of OpenACC directives.

+Utilizing GPUs
+To utilize GPUs while compiling with OpenACC, you can use the following command:

+Copy code
+gcc -fopenacc -o execfile file.c
+This command enables the use of OpenACC directives and compiles the code for the system's available GPU.

+Utilizing Multi-Cores and GPUs
+To utilize both multi-cores and GPUs while compiling with OpenACC, you can use the following command:

+Copy code
+gcc -fopenmp -fopenacc -o execfile file.c
+This command enables the use of OpenMP and OpenACC directives, and compiles the code for the system's available GPU.

 ###### Compiling with NVIDIA
 To compile OpenACC code using the NVIDIA compiler, use the following command:
 ```